kuqin12/25wi-csep590a-data-visualization/writeup.md

 - James:
     - Refactored the initial chart implementations and finalized the visualizations.
     - Polished interactive features, including:
-        - Search & filter functionality for players and teams.
+        - Search & filter functionality for players, teams, and year.
         - Smooth transitions for updated data.
     - Designed styling, layout, and UI polish for the final visualization.